hekutoru-dev/leaflet-earthquakes/README.md

 1. **Visualizing the Data**

-Using Leaflet a mpa is created to plots all of the earthquakes from the pulled data set based on their longitude and latitude.
+Using Leaflet a map is created to plots all of the earthquakes from the pulled data set based on their longitude and latitude.

    * Markers reflect the magnitude of the earthquake in their size and color.
 Earthquakes with higher magnitudes should appear larger and darker in color.